MushfiqRazib/drug_data_analysis_ml/README.md

 # Introduction:

-This python tool is a analytics platform for suppliers and buyers of active pharmaceutical ingredients and excipients.
+This python tool is a analytics tool for suppliers and buyers of active pharmaceutical ingredients and excipients.
 Providing unique market insights like price trends, this tool addresses the current lack of market transparency.
-For this purpose, we as a machine learning team analyze the data and then pre-processes the datasets and finally, we implement various machine learning algorithms like CNN, LSTM, HMM, Bi-directional LSTM to create various models only to estimate market prices/volumes which in turn help to strategic buyers and sales reps.
-While doing our experiment, this part of the work focuses on two areas to predict the future market prices of the drugs.
+For this purpose, I analyze the data and then pre-processes the datasets and finally, implement various machine learning algorithms like CNN, LSTM, HMM, Bi-directional LSTM to create various models only to estimate market prices/volumes which in turn help to strategic buyers and sales reps.
+While doing this experiment, this part of the work focuses on two areas to predict the future market prices of the drugs.
 They are:
 1. Regression Analysis
 2. Bi-Directional LSTM (Long-Short Term Memory) models